cth/QsubCmds.jl/README.md

-### ClusterSubmitExternal.jl
+### ClusterSubmitExternal

-ClusterSubmitExternal.jl is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands on a HPC cluster.
+ClusterSubmitExternal is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands on a HPC cluster.